Budapest 4th constituency

-The 4th constituency of Budapest (Budapesti 04. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 4th constituency of Budapest (Budapesti 04. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 04.
 OEVK.

-Since 2022, it has been represented by Bence Tordai of the Dialogue for Hungary party.
+Since 2026, it has been represented by Áron Koncz of the Tisza Party.

 Geography

-The 2nd constituency is located in the north-western part of Buda.
+The 4th constituency is located in the north-western part of Buda.

 The constituency borders the 2nd constituency of Pest County to the northwest, the 3rd constituency of Pest County to the north, the 10th- and 7th constituencies to the east and the 3rd constituency to the south.

 List of districts

 The constituency includes the following municipalities: